vierui/FEA-Portfolio/README.md

 - Possibility to increase torque while maintaining constant stress by increasing the friction coefficient.

 ### [2D Axisymmetric analysis of a copper extrusion process](https://github.com/vierui/FEA-Portfolio/tree/main/stat-housing-flange/README.dm "2D axisymmetric extrusion process")
-This study presents a detailed examination of the extrusion process in copper wire, focusing on stress profiles and plastic deformations.
+Examination of the extrusion process in copper wire, focusing on stress profiles and plastic deformations.
 It combines simulation with empirical validation, offering insights into the complexities of material behavior under stress.

 #### Objective
 - Analyze stress profiles in extruded copper wire section.